trapclim/eCornell-CALS300s/CALS304/CALS304_M4_01-Watch.md

 We got back to the U.S. on August 1st, and two weeks later the Inflation Reduction Act was signed into law by Joe Biden on August 16th, 2022.

-I was teaching the big climate energy class for the first time in person in two years, and I quipped to the TA, “When God wants to punish us, he answers our prayers,” a line that I think is attributable to Oscar Wilde.
+I was teaching the big climate energy class for the first time in person in two years, and I quipped to the TA, “When God wants to punish us, he answers our prayers.”

 I say this because when the IRA passed, it caught a lot of folks off guard, and many of my colleagues in the renewable energy world were underprepared for the influx of capital to invest in renewables.